-It’s mid-year review time and if you're like many people, you haven’t thought about goals in 5.5 months.
+If you're like many people, you got to mid-year review time and realized you hadn’t thought about objectives in 6 months.
 Not a great moment for manager or team member, but it’s a common one.
 Mid-year reviews are a painful reminder of how far apart work and objectives can drift and how little traditional performance management helps people perform at their best.
 Just 7% of employees understand their goals and what they need to do to achieve them.
 The disconnect creates a lot of anxiety: “How could that have happened?”
 “Why wasn’t I just more disciplined?” and “How will I make up the lost time?”

 Then when you do look at the goals and objectives, frustration: “This has nothing to do with what our team has been focused on the last 3 months.”
 “Why didn’t we revise these when we changed strategy?”
 “How can I possibly be measured on these things when they don’t matter anymore?!” and “What’s the point of this whole process — it’s so far removed from our real work.”

-While it’s tempting to forget the goals and objectives, that thought is quickly followed by a reminder message from HR that you need to go through the motions by end of the month.
+that thought is quickly followed by a reminder message from HR that you still need to go through the motions.
 Then there is the self-realization that it’s more fulfilling to aspire to something larger and that your performance and compensation are fundamentally intertwined.

 We live in an always-on world, but the typical approach to goals is “mostly off”.
 Chances are your company’s performance approach provides you little value and plays little or no role in how you manage.
 According to Deloitte, only 8% of companies believe their process is high value.
 Process and people fail when: